paparazzi/paparazzi/doc/sphinx/source/developer_guide/modules.rst

 it also specifies its frequency in Hz.
 The other two function types that can be specified consist of ``event`` and ``datalink`` functions.

-At the end of the xml file is the `makefile` element.
+At the end of the XML file is the `makefile` element.
 This section describes how your source files should be compiled.
 Simple modules such as the demo_module only list one or more source files.
 More complicated modules such as ``cv_opencvdemo`` can specify additional compiler flags (to link OpenCV, for example) and can have different makefile sections depending on whether the autopilot is compiled for use on the drone (``target="ap"``) or in